csc-training/portable-gpu-programming/multi-gpu/demos/mpi-message-exchange/README.md

 ## Message exchange

-In this exercise we practice message (data) passing between MPI processes.
+This code demonstrates message (data) passing between MPI processes.
 The provided [exchange.cpp](exchange.cpp) code sends `msgsize` integers from one MPI task to another (from rank 0 to 1) and vice versa.
-Investigate the code and try to understand how it is working.

 1. Compile the code (with `CC` or `mpicxx`) and run it with two MPI tasks.
 Investigate the output.